monstar-lab/sample-android-java/README.md

     - `ANDROID_KEYSTORE_PASSWORD` : password for release keystore
     - `ANDROID_KEYSTORE_ALIAS` : alias for release keystore
     - `ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD` : alias's password for release keystore

+## Customize

+This repository is targeting for very simple project.

+But in real world, we need to work for complex project.

+We have some advice for customizing configuration in [Wiki](https://github.com/noboru-i/sample-android-java/wiki).
+Please refer to it.